underscoreio/shapeless-guide/src/pages/ops/migration.md

 We only need `empty` in our code, but it will be trivial to define `combine` as well.

-Cats provides instance of `Monoid` for all the primitive types we care about
+Cats provides instances of `Monoid` for all the primitive types we care about
 (`Int`, `Double`, `Boolean`, and `String`).
 We can define instances for `HNil` and `::`